Establishing Domestic Partner Benefits

 - Benefits comprise nearly 20 percent of overall compensation.

-- Without domestic partner benefits a significant portion of overall compensation, in the form of spousal benefits, is unavailable to gay, lesbian, bisexual and transgender workers.
+- Without domestic partner benefits a significant portion of overall compensation, in the form of spousal benefits, is unavailable to gay, lesbian, bisexual, transgender and queer workers.

 - Domestic partner benefits are an easy way to obtain a competitive advantage for talent and to drive recruitment and retention of dedicated employees.
 If one purpose of a benefits program is to provide a safety net for employees and their families, thereby enabling employees to focus more on their work, then a plan that does not include domestic partner benefits ignores a significant portion of the workforce.Offering domestic partner benefits ensures an employer is prepared for changing relationship-recognition laws for same-sex couples across the United States.